FMA Government Affairs Success

 - Locality Pay Extension: Federal employees in Alaska, Hawaii, and U.S. Territories now receive locality pay.
 Thanks to work done by FMA local chapters in Hawaii, the legislation signed into law closely mirrored FMA’s proposal.

-- Restoration of Quorum at MSPB: After five years of no quorum at the Merit Systems Protection Board (MSPB), the Senate restored a quorum in March 2022.
+- Restoration of Quorum at MSPB: After five years without a quorum at the Merit Systems Protection Board (MSPB), the Senate restored a quorum in March 2022.
 FMA helped identify nominees and urged the Senate to confirm them to restore a functional MSPB.

 Help FMA Help You